Northeast STP

 Program Cost:

-The program costs $3,400.
+The program costs $3,200.
 This covers housing and all meals except for Saturday dinner and Sunday lunch.
 It includes unparalleled training in Christ-likeness, evangelism and Bible study and all materials you’ll need plus weekly group bonding activities and events.

 You will be able to raise support through the financial gifts of family, friends, and local churches.
 Nearly everyone who does this receives the full amount.
-Because STP is like a mission trip and Bible training school wrapped into one summer experience, those who give financially consider it an opportunity to invest in your spiritual heritage.
+Because STP is like a mission trip and Bible training school wrapped into one summer experience, those who give financially consider it an opportunity to invest in your spiritual growth.
 Fundraising training is provided upon acceptance into our program.

 Fundraising:

-This summer you have the opportunity to raise financial support from your family, friends and churches to pay for your Training Program fee.
-After applying to the program and being accepted, each student will receive a “Welcome Packet” which includes the information needed to raise support for the summer.
+This summer you have the opportunity to raise financial support from your family, friends and churches to pay for your Transformation Project fee.
+After applying to the project and being accepted, each student will receive a “Welcome Packet” which includes the information needed to raise support for the summer.
 We will provide you with sample letters, donor cards, and everything necessary to help you raise support.
 We view support-raising as an opportunity to ask family and friends to join with us in advancing God’s kingdom.
-You are not required to raise support to attend the program and can choose to pay the tuition though we don’t recommend it.
+You are not required to raise support to attend the program and can choose to pay the tuition up front, though we don’t recommend it.
 Having a team of financial supporters also nets you a team of prayer partners who are committed to bringing you before God on a regular basis.
 Plus, if your tuition is paid for by financial partners you can take home whatever money you receive from your paychecks.

 There is nothing to be ashamed of as you engage in this biblical principle of inviting others to contribute to your summer’s training and ministry.
-You may not have another opportunity to spend eight weeks in a spiritual growth setting like this again in your life.
+You may not have another opportunity to spend eight weeks in a spiritual growth setting like this again.
 Many people will be delighted to support you!
 And even if they can’t financially, they won’t be offended that you asked!
 The apostle Paul often asked people for contributions of different types, including assistance to send him on his way for ministry and service.

 PARENTS

 A university student typically has three summers to choose how they spend their time, make (or spend) their money, and grow as an individual.
-Many trips, internships, and adventures are out there, but we believe a Summer Transformation Program is unique offering in that it provides your child:
+Many trips, internships, and adventures are out there, but we believe a Summer Transformation Project is unique offering in that it provides your child:

-- The opportunity to move to another city and work a full-time job and craft leadership and relational skills that can apply to any occupation
+• The opportunity to move to another city and work a full-time job and craft leadership and relational skills that can apply to any occupation

-- An environment led by staff and energized by other college students that will challenge him or her to grow in all areas of life and character
+• An environment led by staff and energized by other college students that will challenge him or her to grow in all areas of life and character

-- Time to develop Biblical convictions that will affect his or her relationship with God and others for the rest of their lives through training in Bible study and evangelism
+• Time to develop Biblical convictions that will affect his or her relationship with God and others for the rest of their lives through training in Bible study and evangelism

-- The invaluable experience of meeting and working with people from all over the world
+• The invaluable experience of meeting and working with people from all over the world

 JOBS